codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/manage-pats.md

 toc: true
 ---

-As a user in Codefresh, you must authorize access to your Git provider accounts, and authenticate Git-based actions from Codefresh clients, per provisioned runtime.
-This is done through the Git user token, which is a personal access token, unique to each user.
+As a user in Codefresh, you must authorize access to your Git provider accounts, and authenticate Git-based actions from Codefresh clients, per provisioned GitOps Runtime.
+This is done through the Git user token, which is an access token unique to each user.
 For more details, including required scopes and how the Git user token differs from the Git Runtime token, see [Git tokens in Codefresh]({{site.baseurl}}/docs/reference/git-tokens/).

 The authorization mode depends on the authorization method set up by your account admin:
 * OAuth2
   If your admin has set up authentication with OAuth2, you can authorize access using OAuth2.
-* Git user personal access token
+* Git user access token
-  You can always generate a Git user token, a personal access token, from your Git provider and then add the same to Codefresh to authorize access.
+  You can always generate a Git user token from your Git provider and then add the same to the GitOps Runtime in Codefresh to authorize access.

 ## Authorize Git access to GitOps Runtimes
-Authorize Git access to GitOps Runtimes with OAuth2 if your account admin has set up Codefresh as an OAuth application, or alternatively through personal access tokens from your Git provider.
+Authorize Git access to GitOps Runtimes with OAuth2 if your account admin has set up Codefresh as an OAuth application, or alternatively through Git user access tokens from your Git provider.
-Authorizing Git access to GitOps Runtimes is required for

 If you have access to more than one GitOps Runtime in the same or in different accounts, you can use the same Git user token for all the Runtimes you have access to. _You must however authorize access for each GitOps Runtime individually_.